Boyquotes/DustyTrails_CompleteProject/README.md

 # Dusty Trails
 The complete source code for the rootinest tootinest RPG game tutorial series out there made with Godot 4 and GDScript.
-This game dev series was inspired by  David Depesce's Godot 3.0 series from 2018, which has now been deprecated and removed.
+This tutorial series aims to teach you how to make a game from start to finish, and ultimately show you all the things that you need to know as a beginner Godot developer!

 ## Project Overview
-This game is a western-esque wild west RPG that includes the following: is tutorial series will cover the following aspects:
+This game is a western-esque wild west RPG that includes the following:
 - Player Animations, Movement, and Statistics
 -	Complete Game GUI
 -	Pickups and Consumables